rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of System.Strings.
 - Returns list of CdmGuestCredentials.
-### cdmhierarchysnappablenew
-- There is a single argument of type System.String.
-- Returns CdmHierarchySnappableNew.
-### cdmhierarchysnappablesnew
-- There is a single argument of type list of System.Strings.
-- Returns list of CdmHierarchySnappableNews.
 ### cdminventorysubhierarchyroot
 - There is a single argument of type InventorySubHierarchyRootEnum.
 - Returns CdmInventorySubHierarchyRoot.